Wisconsin bars reopen after court throws out stay-at-home order - some with new rules - Local News 8

 “I have a toddler at home and I’m a full-time nurse,” she told WTMJ, “so it’s been very stressful and hard to not be able to go out and be with my friends and family at the bars.”

-The Wisconsin Supreme Court overturned the order in a 4-3 decision Wednesday, ruling Democratic Gov. Tony Evers’ administration overstepped its authority when the state Department of Health Services extended the so-called “Safer at Home” order to May 26.
+The Wisconsin Supreme Court overturned the order in a 4-3 decision, ruling Democratic Gov. Tony Evers’ administration overstepped its authority when the state Department of Health Services extended the so-called “Safer at Home” order to May 26.

-“When you have more people in a small space — I don’t care if it’s bars, restaurants or your home — you’re going to be able to spread the virus,” Evers told CNN’s Don Lemon Wednesday night.

-“Now we have no plan and no protections for the people of Wisconsin,” he said.
+“We cannot let the court’s ruling undo all the work we have done and all the sacrifices Wisconsin’s (citizens) have made over these past few months,” Evers said at a news conference Thursday.
+“We need everybody to continue doing their part to keep our families, our neighbors and our communities safe by continuing to stay safer at home.”

-As of Wednesday, Wisconsin had more than 10,902 confirmed cases of coronavirus and 421 deaths, according to the state’s Department of Health Services.
+As of Thursday, Wisconsin had 11,275 confirmed cases of coronavirus and 434 deaths, according to the state’s Department of Health Services.

 Bar owners took some precautions …